williamdlees/AmberUtils/docs/MMPBSATools.md

 	optional arguments:
-	  -t THRESHOLD      significance threshold (default 1.0 kcal/mol) -h, --help          show this help message and exit
+	  -t THRESHOLD      significance threshold (default 1.0 kcal/mol) -z                omit columns or rows containing only zero values -h, --help          show this help message and exit

 The pairwise energy decompositions should be created by MMPBSA.py with `&decomp` and `idecomp=3 or 4` in the input file.
 If more than one file is provided, they are assumed to cover the same residues, but the residue numbers are not checked: this allows results from multiple receptor/ligand pairs to be accumulated.
 Delta-G values are averaged across the files.
 Only delta-G values with an absolute value exceeding the significance threshold are added: others are set to zero.
+The -z option is useful for creating a table to inspect by eye.

 ## ConsolidateHbonds